Struct test_setup::BitFlags

 pub const fn from_bits_truncate_c( bits: u8, const_token: ConstToken<T, u8> ) -> BitFlags<T, u8>

-from an underlying bitwise value.
+Create a BitFlags<T> from an underlying bitwise value.
 If any

 invalid bits are set, ignore them.